koordinator-sh/koordinator/docs/proposals/20231123-enhance-mid-tier-resource.md

 ## Motivation

-Here I would like to explain some concepts:
-1. koord-QoS

-Quality of Service, we assume that the same QoS level has similar operational performance, operational quality.

-2. koord-priority

-Scheduling priority, high priority can preempt low priority by default.

-3. Resource models

-We now have four resource models: prod, mid, batch and free.
-The resource model takes care of whether the resource is oversold and whether it is stable, which affects pod eviction.

-koordinator bind koord-priority and resource model, different priorities have different resource models.

-This proposal introduce Mid+LS and Mid+BE fill the gap in Prod+LS and Batch+BE
-meet the requirements of different types of tasks.
+This proposal introduces Mid+LS and Mid+BE to close the gap in Prod+LS and Batch+BE and fulfil the requirements of different task types.

 ### Goals